TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-vm-allocation-failure-asr.md

 />
 # We ran diagnostics on your resource and found an issue

 Allocation Success Recommender predicts the chance of success for your desired allocation based on the inputs specified.
 If your desired allocation is blocked or has a low chance of success, then alternate recommendations with high chance of success are provided.
-Alternatives are ranked in descending order of days to allocation failure.<br>
+Recommendations are ranked based on chance of success.<br>

->We are currently experiencing high demand for specific regions across the globe.
-For further information, please review our [commitment to customers and Microsoft Cloud Services continuity](https://aka.ms/CloudCovidResponseFAQ).<br>

 <!--issueDescription-->
 Based on the analysis of your desired deployment allocation of with the requested parameters: Subscription ID: **<!--$SubscriptionId-->SubscriptionId<!--/$SubscriptionId-->**, region: **<!--$Region-->Region<!--/$Region-->**, size: **<!--$VMSize-->VMSize<!--/$VMSize-->**, instances: **<!--$Instances-->Instances<!--/$Instances-->**.<br>

-**<!--$SkuRegRec-->No information provided<!--/$SkuRegRec-->**<br>
+**<!--$SkuRegRec-->No alternate region or size recommendations<!--/$SkuRegRec-->**<br>

 <!--/issueDescription-->